Huayna Picchu Mountain Guide

 Is Huayna Picchu suitable for beginners?

-The hike is not recommended for those with a fear of heights or limited mobility due to its steep and narrow sections.
+The hike is not recommended for those with a fear of heights or limited mobility, as it features steep, narrow sections.
 However, it’s manageable for anyone with a moderate level of fitness and determination.

 Can I hike without a guide?